Database Explorer

 count (string $expr): int

 Executes an SQL query with the COUNT function and returns the result.
-This method is used to determine how many rows match a certain condition:
+The method is used to determine how many rows match a certain condition:

 $count = $table->count('*'); // SELECT COUNT(*) FROM `table`